-This so-called mess-up mostly happens in pullets and old hens.
+This phenomenon mostly occurs in pullets and old hens.

 Usually, this happens when a pullet is just starting to lay eggs.
-Since their new to the whole egg-laying thing, the reproductive system of the pullets doesn’t run that smoothly yet.
+Since they’re new to the whole egg-laying process, the reproductive system of the pullets doesn’t run that smoothly yet.
 You don’t have to worry.
 This issue will get fixed over time.

 On the other hand, it could also happen to your older ladies, those that are about to stop with their egg-laying career.
 Like with most things, the reproductive system of the chicken will eventually wear out.
 Near the end, their reproductive system will begin to get rusty.
 Slip-ups will then happen.

 If it happens in the prime of the egg-laying career of your hen, then you might want to keep an eye out for her.
 Not always, but sometimes it signals a health concern.